-Per cent Number

-International Headquarters 48 57

-Asia/Pacific 14 17

-Sub-Saharan Africa 14 16

-Middle East/North Africa 3 4

-Latin America/Caribbean 7 8

-Europe 8 10

-Other 5 6

-TOTAL 118

-Because gender expertise varies not only by organizations but also depends on the topics on which experts work, the survey sought to identify the issue areas in which gender experts had been active during the previous two years.
-Table 3 provides a summary of the responses.
+- Because our survey focused on large organisations, we were able to capture experts both at headquarters (often in the North) and those working at regional and country levels.
+Almost half of our respondents were based at international headquarters, more than a third at regional headquarters, and the rest in a range of countries around the world.
+Outside international headquarters, 14 per cent worked in the Asia/Pacific region, 14 per cent in sub-Saharan Africa, 8 per cent in Europe, 7 per cent in Latin America/Caribbean, 3 per cent in the Middle East/North Africa, and 5 per cent in other locations mostly across regions. - 9 Because gender expertise varies not only by organisation but also by the topics on which experts work, the survey sought to identify the issue areas in which gender experts had been active during the previous two years.
+Table 2 provides a summary of the responses.
 The largest group of our respondents worked in the broad field of development (40), followed by human rights (33) and conflict (17).
 Twelve per cent identified as working primarily on agricultural issues, which is the largest response group, reflecting in part the large number of respondents from the FAO and IFAD.
-The survey also included experts in a diverse array of other fields, from health to refugees and trade.
+The survey also included experts in a diverse array of other fields, from health to refugees and trade.3